 Examples: Plantation 3 Star, Banks 5 Island, Caña Brava, Caliche, El Dorado 3, Real McCoy 3, Havana Club 3

-MODERATELY AGED RUM (5 out of 30 classic recipes)
+Moderately Aged Rum (5 out of 30 classic recipes)

 Traditionally, these would be called “gold” rums.
-However, “gold rum” is meaningless when it comes to recipes.
-Color is easily faked with spirit caramel, and a great aged rum may well be lighter in color than an inferior rum dosed with spirit caramel.
+However, “gold” is meaningless when it comes to recipes.
+Color is easily faked with spirit caramel, and a fine aged rum may be lighter than an inferior rum colored with spirit caramel.

 Examples: Mount Gay Eclipse, Appleton Signature Blend, Bacardi Cuatro, Don Q Anejo, Doorly’s 5 year, Bounty Gold

-AGED DEMERARA RUM (5 out of 30 classic recipes)
+Aged Demerara Rum (5 out of 30 classic recipes)

 Examples: El Dorado 5 Year, Lemon Hart 1804, Diamond Reserve Dark, Hamilton Guyana, Skipper, Old Sam

-OVERPROOF DEMERARA RUM (4 out of 30 classic recipes)
+Overproof Demerara Rum (4 out of 30 classic recipes)

 Examples: Lemon Hart 151, Hamilton Overproof 151, Lamb’s Navy 151

-AGED AGRICOLE RHUM (3 out of 30 classic recipes)
+Aged Agricole Rum (3 out of 30 classic recipes)

 Aged Agricole rhums are distilled on the French islands of Martinique and Guadeloupe using fresh sugar cane juice rather than molasses.
-Agricole rhums (note the added “h”) used for tiki are typically between eighteen months and four years of age.
-The unique, grassy, vegetal notes of unaged agricole mellow substantially with a few years in wood casks.
+Agricole rhums (note the added “h”) used in tiki are typically between eighteen months and four years of age.
+The unique, grassy, vegetal notes of unaged agricole mellows substantially with a few years in wood casks.
 Long-aged Agricole rhums are divine to sip but aren’t used as much in tiki recipes.

 Examples: Clément Select Barrel & VO, St. James Paille, Rhum J.M Gold, Duquesne ESB